Serie A’s 20 clubs acknowledge ‘serious problem with racism’

-MILAN (AP) — All 20 Serie A clubs have issued a joint statement “to publicly recognize that we have a serious problem with racism.”
+MILAN (AP) — All 20 Serie A clubs issued a joint statement on Friday “to publicly recognize that we have a serious problem with racism.”

 The acknowledgment comes amid an Italian league marred by constant episodes of racist chants and discriminatory behavior.